That was dumb. Why did I say that? Now she’s going to know we’re free, I thought, mad at myself for warning Tigala.

 “She needs help.
-She’s wounded."
-I said.
+She’s wounded,” I said.

 “She can handle herself.
 She needs to prove to us that her time with you didn’t make her soft.
-And if she doesn’t, her loss." said Lobo.
+And if she doesn’t, her loss,” said Lobo.
 Torm and the others stepped out to back him up.
 They were fully in support of his stupid plan.

-The troll swung a claw down at Tigala’s face.
+The troll swung a claw at Tigala’s face.
 She rolled and kicked in response, launching the troll into the air and rolling herself right over the edge.

 As soon as the troll was off of her I took a swing with the branch I was preparing.
 I didn’t care about Lobo and his stupid rules.
 He thinks this is how you treat your own just because they’re weaker?
 Because she was wounded and had no other options than to work with us, he thinks he can torture her?
 Screw him.
 Screw this war.